The best Speechify alternative for Mac in 2026

 - Daily character cap on every paid tier

-- Cloud-only synthesis — useless offline, latency on every press
+- Cloud-only synthesis — useless offline

 3. Voice Dream Reader